Cryogenic Propellant Boil-Off Calculator

 For educational use, this page is also a good reminder that “better propellant” depends on context.
 Liquid hydrogen offers outstanding performance, but its low density means a large tank and a relatively small starting mass per cubic meter.
 That combination can make boil-off percentages look severe.
 Denser fluids may lose more or less mass per day depending on latent heat and heat leak, but they often lose a smaller fraction of their starting inventory because the tank holds much more mass to begin with.

-Enter tank and insulation details to estimate boil-off losses.
+Enter tank geometry and cryogenic fluid properties to estimate boil-off losses.

-Want a fast, visual feel for what this calculator is about?
+Want a fast, visual feel for cryogenic propellant boil-off?
 In this mini-game, you protect a cryogenic tank from incoming heat pulses.
 Drag or tap to move the insulation shield and intercept the hot particles before they reach the tank.
 Blue coolant pickups reduce boil-off, while repeated leaks raise the tank loss meter.
 It is separate from the calculator above, but the mechanic mirrors the same idea: less heat leak means less propellant loss.

 Score0